wp-plugins/5mincom-video-suggestions/readme.txt

 = To install The AOL On Network Video Plugin: =

 1. Log in to your WordPress account.
-2. Expand the “Plugins” tab, and click on “Add New”.
+2. Expand the "Plugins" tab, and click on "Add New".
-3. Search for “The AOL On Network Video Plugin”.
+3. Search for "The AOL On Network Video Plugin".
-4. Click “Install Now”, and confirm the installation.
+4. Click "Install Now", and confirm the installation.
 A successful installation screen is displayed.
-5. Click the “Plugins” tab, and then click “Activate Plugin”.
+5. Click the "Plugins" tab, and then click "Activate Plugin".

 You're ready to use The AOL On Network Video Plugin!

 = To configure The AOL On Network Video Plugin: =

-1. Expand the “Plugins” tab and click “Settings” just below The AOL On Network Video Plugin text in the first column.
+1. Expand the "Plugins" tab and click "Settings" just below The AOL On Network Video Plugin text in the first column.
-2. Change the settings as required, and then click the “Save Changes” button.
+2. Change the settings as required, and then click the "Save Changes"	 button.

 Note: In the VIP version of WordPress, you must enter your Syndicator ID (SID) in the designated text field.
 If you don't enter your SID, you will not receive credit for any viewing instances.
 If you don't have a SID, contact our support team at: <https://support.aolonnetwork.com>